 There are several reasons why adults should follow a reading challenge, including:

-Promotes reading habits: Reading challenges help adults to cultivate a habit of reading regularly and also help improve their vocabulary, critical thinking, and overall mental health.
+Promotes reading habits: Reading challenges help adults cultivate a habit of reading regularly and also help improve their vocabulary, critical thinking, and overall mental health.

 Expand knowledge: Adults can explore new topics and genres they might not have otherwise discovered.
 It can expand their knowledge and understanding of the world around them.